-- price, quality, safety, reliability and security of supply of electricity; (a) - the reliability, safety and security of the national electricity system." (b)
+- (a) price, quality, safety, reliability and security of supply of electricity; and - (b) the reliability, safety and security of the national electricity system.""

-For the Rule change request, the Commission considers that the relevant aspect of the NEO is the promotion of efficient investment in electricity services for the long term interests of consumers of electricity with respect to price and the reliability of supply of electricity8.
+For this rule change request, the Commission considers that the relevant aspect of the NEO is the promotion of efficient investment in electricity services for the long term interests of consumers of electricity with respect to price and the reliability of supply of electricity. $^{11}\,$

-The Commission is satisfied that the draft Rule will, or is likely to, contribute to the achievement of the NEO because it promotes greater certainty and consistency when negotiations for network support payments occur between a TNSP and an embedded generator.
+The Commission is satisfied that the rule as made will, or is likely to, contribute to the achievement of the NEO because it promotes greater certainty and consistency when negotiations for network support payments occur between a TNSP and an embedded generator.
 This will provide incentives consistent with an efficient level of investment in embedded generation which, in turn, can contribute toward facilitating an efficient level of transmission investment.

-Specifically, the draft Rule promotes efficiency in that it will, or is likely to:
+Specifically, the rule as made promotes efficiency in that it will, or is likely to: